Orgasm Denial

 Terminology

 The contemporary vocabulary is recent and loosely documented.
-As Wikipedia's account of erotic sexual denial sets out, the umbrella term covers edging (keeping a person in a heightened state of arousal without orgasm), tease and denial (stimulation stopped before climax), the ruined orgasm (an orgasm triggered after stimulation is withdrawn, bringing far less pleasure), and total denial (avoidance of genital stimulation, often enforced by a chastity device).
-Who first coined "edging" is not securely attested; the practice had settled terminology by the time Steve and Vera Bodansky published Extended Massive Orgasm in 2000, and the slang has since spread far beyond kink, becoming mainstream internet vocabulary by the mid-2020s.
+As Wikipedia's account of erotic sexual denial sets out, the umbrella covers tease and denial (stimulation stopped before climax), the ruined orgasm (an orgasm triggered after stimulation is withdrawn, bringing far less pleasure), and total denial (avoidance of genital stimulation, often enforced by a chastity device).
+The core technique, edging, means keeping a person at a high level of arousal for an extended period without letting them climax.
+Who first coined "edging" is not securely attested; the earliest Urban Dictionary entry dates to 2003, and the practice had settled terminology by the time Steve and Vera Bodansky published Extended Massive Orgasm in 2000.
+The slang has since spread far beyond kink, becoming mainstream internet vocabulary by the mid-2020s.

 The chastity-device thread